-The main aim of the Council is to promote international cooperation in fisheries science, conservation and management.
+The World Council of Fisheries Societies (WCFS) is a nonprofit, nongovernmental membership organization that aims to promote international cooperation in fisheries science, conservation and management.
 This includes encouraging sustainable management practices, encouraging excellence in fisheries research, and promoting the wise use of fishery resources.

-- By development assistance for Member Organizations;
+- Development assistance for Member Organizations.

 For information on how to become a member of the WCFS, please contact us.